Search for heavy Majorana neutrinos in same-sign dilepton channels in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Event selection

 In each SR, the technique of selecting jets associated with the hadronic $\PW$ boson decay is different.
 If there are any $\PW$-tagged AK8 jets in the event, the AK8 jet with pruned jet mass closest to \mW is assumed to be from the hadronic $\PW$ boson decay.
 For the high-mass SRs, if there are two or more AK4 jets in the event and no AK8 jets, the two AK4 jets with the invariant mass closest to \mW are assigned to the hadronically decaying $\PW$ boson.
 In the low-mass SRs, the $\PW$ boson propagator is reconstructed from \N (one lepton + jet(s)) and the additional lepton, and if there are more than two jets, the jets are selected such that the mass is closest to \mW.
 If only one jet is reconstructed in the low-mass SR then this is assigned as being from the hadronic $\PW$ boson decay.
 The jet(s) assigned to the hadronic $\PW$ boson decay are referred to by the symbol \pwjet to simplify notation in the rest of the paper.

-Before optimizing the signal significance for each mass hypothesis we apply a set of loose selections to the preselection events to select the low- and high-mass SRs.
-These requirements are chosen to remove a large fraction of the backgrounds while keeping the signal efficiency high.
+Before optimizing the signal significance for each mass hypothesis we apply a set of loose requirements to select the low- and high-mass SRs.
+These requirements are chosen to remove a large fraction of the background while keeping the signal efficiency high.
 In the low-mass SRs, the invariant mass of the two leptons and \pwjet is required to be less than 300\GeV.
-To remove backgrounds from leptonic $\PW$ boson decays, events must have \ptmiss less than 80\GeV.
-To remove backgrounds from top quark decays, events are vetoed if they contain a \cPqb-tagged AK4 jet.
+To remove background from leptonic $\PW$ boson decays, events must have \ptmiss less than 80\GeV.
+To remove background from top quark decays, events are vetoed if they contain a \cPqb-tagged AK4 jet.
 In the high-mass SRs, the following selections are used.
-For SR1 the events are required to have $30 < m(\pwjet) < 150\GeV$ for the invariant mass of the \pwjet and $\pt > 25\GeV$ for the leading AK4 jet.
+For SR1 the events are required to have $30 < m(\pwjet) < 150\GeV$ for the invariant mass of the \pwjet and $\PTJ > 25\GeV$, where $\PTJ$ is the \pt of the leading jet.
 For SR2 the pruned jet mass must satisfy $40 < m(\pwjet) < 130\GeV$.
 Since the \ptmiss is correlated with the energy of the final-state objects, this requirement is not used in high-mass SRs.
-Instead, we use \metSQst, which has a stronger discriminating power between high-mass signals and backgrounds.
+Instead, we use \metSQst, which has a stronger discriminating power between high-mass signal and background.
 The \metSQst must be less than 15\GeV.
 These selections are summarized in Table~\ref{table:low_highmass}.